Laplace transform

-where s is a complex number.
+where $s$ is a complex number.

 The Laplace transform is related to many other transforms.
 It is essentially the same as the Mellin transform and is closely related to the Fourier transform.
-Unlike the Fourier transform, the Laplace transform is often an analytic function, meaning that it has a convergent power series, the coefficients of which represent the moments of the original function.
+Unlike for the Fourier transform, the Laplace transform of a function is often an analytic function, meaning that it can be expressed as a power series that converges locally, the coefficients of which represent the moments of the original function.
 Moreover, the techniques of complex analysis, especially contour integrals, can be used for simplifying calculations.